DanHemer/DanHemer/README.md

 - 👋 Hi, I’m @DanHemer
 - 👀 I’m interested in coding, engineer systems, sci-fi, rock and beer.
-- 🌱 I’m currently learning C#, ASP.Net Core and Delphi7(as hobby)
+- 🌱 I’m currently learning C#, Windows Forms, ASP.Net Core and Delphi7(as hobby)
 - 💞️ I’m looking to collaborate on trainee work position in any project with expirienced programmers
 - 📫 How to reach me: danis.pochta@mail.ru